 - Broccoli: Made into equal size florets.
 You can also use frozen thawed broccoli.

 - Aromatics: Minced Ginger and Garlic.

-- For the Sauce: Oyster sauce, light soy sauce, rice wine, sriracha (optional), brown sugar, sesame oil.
+- For the Sauce: Oyster sauce, soy sauce ( or tamari or light soy sauce), rice wine, sriracha (optional), brown sugar, sesame oil.

 - Thickener: Corn starch slurry.
 It’s plain corn starch mixed with equal amounts of water to make a thin slurry.
 This is used in various Chinese dishes as a thickener and rewards the dishes with a fantastic glossy sheen.
 So good!
 Don’t miss it.